How Cowboy used an unusual PR strategy to announce 2 funding rounds in 6 months

 Nowadays we don’t need the use their past experience to pitch new stories anymore.
 Cowboy is, by now, well-known with journalists and has appeared in nearly every newspaper and magazine in Belgium, including big international publications like Techcrunch.

-When Cowboy received a Series A round of funding: How did Prezly impact your ability to share this news?
+When Cowboy received a Series A round of funding, how did Prezly impact on your ability to share this news?

 All information is centralised at one point, which makes it structured and easy for us (the PR team) and the stakeholders to communicate with each other.
 The Prezly link is also embedded on the Cowboy website so stakeholders can find us easily and it shows in our PR results.

 Because we were working with a team from two different agencies and one PR freelancer, Prezly helped us streamline all external communication with stakeholders, opinion leaders, and influencers.
 The link to our newsroom is embedded on the Cowboy website, so stakeholders can easily find our press releases and it shows in our PR results.

 Also, we have three different contacts for each press type or interest, so on the newsroom you can actually see all the relevant press contacts for each region and language like French or Dutch.
 Since a lot of different people with different interests look at this, it is important.
 So we had one location where all the information was and it was easy for stakeholders to see who the contacts were for their needs.

 What kind of results did you see after all your PR effort?